rmhyde/fusion/README.md

 A tool for pulling together multiple jsons through a CLI

-# Time taken

-Documenting how long each step of the code took

 ## Initial Version

 Roughly a day spread out across a few days, this is just the basic version.
 It accepts a path which defaults to the current directory if none is specified